jqrsound/TheSpiritWithinUs/README.md

 Psychological thriller & exploration game • One hour • Parser-based

-You can find the executables for Win/OsX/Linux here: https://jqrsound.itch.io/the-spirit-within-us
+You can find the executables for Win/OsX/Linux here: <a href="https://jqrsound.itch.io/the-spirit-within-us" target="_blank">https://jqrsound.itch.io/the-spirit-within-us</a>

 -